vedangj044/blog.drogue.io/content/2021-01-21-command-your-devices/index.md

 ### Command buffering

-Generally storing/queueing commands for million of devices in this layer is not advisable.
+Generally storing/queueing commands for million of devices is not advisable.
 Consider queueing commands for a device that has been offline for a long time.
 What's the "time to live" for those commands?
 Are subsequent commands executed in order?
 What's the state of the device after executing all previously queued commands?
-The usual approach here is to use digital twin of the device to set the desired state of the device and the twin should try to apply that state to the device immediately.
-You should think of it more in the terms of Kubernetes reconciliation loops rather than queuing systems.
+The usual approach here is to use a digital twin to set the desired state for the device.
+The twin then should try to reconcile that state with the physical device, by repeatedly sending commands with the latest state until it succeeds.
+But for this we need an immediate result of command execution.
+You should think of delivering commands more in the terms of Kubernetes reconciliation loops rather than queuing systems.

-However, some platforms allow temporary buffering of commands for offline devices, so we have to find a way to support it in a similar fashion.
+However, some IoT platforms allow temporary buffering of commands for offline devices.
+We have to find a way to support it in a similar fashion so we can integrate with them.

 ### Filter